-Course Level: The studentships are available for pursuing postgraduate taught courses (Postgraduate Diploma/Certificate or Master’s) and research degrees (MPhil/PhD) at SOAS, University of London.
+Course Level: Scholarships are available for pursuing postgraduate taught courses (Postgraduate Diploma/Certificate or Master’s) and research degrees (MPhil/PhD) at SOAS, University of London.

 User Review( votes)

-Eligibility: To be eligible for these endowments you should:
+Eligibility: To be eligible for these scholarships you should:

 -Normally be resident in one of the following countries: Brunei, Cambodia, East Timor, Indonesia, Laos, Malaysia, Myanmar/Burma, Singapore, Thailand or Vietnam.
 Applications will be considered from candidates who are not normally resident in these countries as long as you can show your intention and capacity to return or relocate to the region to pursue teaching or further study or otherwise intend to make a positive impact in the Southeast Asian region.